wp-plugins/itro-popup/readme.txt

 It has a very user-friendly interface, which allow users to easily modify all settings needed for a popup, without coding.
 With "Age restricted site"  option, the popup block the navigation (for age validation) until the user declare that is above the local country legal age.
 It is useful for adult content site (tobacco & alcohol selling, violence, bad language, etc...).
 The leave and the enter button are separately customizable.
-Is embedded the Wordpress editor to simply put whatever you want in your popup.
+Is embedded the Wordpress editor to simplify input whatever you want in your popup.
+Popup can be rendered unlockable with the option "Unlockable popup" so it will close only with countdown.
 This plugin is basic-user oriented, no code knowledge is required.
 It also fix the Internet Explorer complabiliy problem, for all IE version.